United Airlines mechanics ratify new contract

 That is slated to change with Monday's news and a contract recently reached with the flight attendants.

-(Reporting by Alana Wise and Jeffrey Dastin; editing by G Crosse and Jonathan Oatis)
+(Reporting by Alana Wise and Jeffrey Dastin; editing by Jonathan Oatis and Lisa Shumaker)

-FRANKFURT German pilots' union Vereinigung Cockpit said it needed more time to examine a new pay offer from Lufthansa , lifting the threat of further strikes this week.

-SINGAPORE Dublin-based AWAS has been put up for sale by its private equity owner in an auction that could value the aircraft lessor at $7 billion, including debt, and draw bids from Chinese lessors and other Asian investors, sources said.